wangziqi2013/wangziqi2013.github.io/_posts/2019-09-13-efficient-reg-renaming-and-recovery-for-hp-cpu.markdown

 being accessed by a different instruction after a roll back.
 On a source operand renaming, the decoding logic selects the entries in the CAM with the logical register as values, and then uses a priority decoder to output the final physical register number whose control bit is "1".
 Checkpoint restoration and resumption are similar to prior proposals.

+This paper proposes combining both RAM-based and CAM-based scheme to leverage the best of each and avoid the disadvantages.
+To reduce recovery penalty, the renaming table is implemented with a CAM, and the checkpoint and recovery scheme is exactly as described in the last paragraph.
+To avoid a long latency associative search in the CAM, a RAM-based renaming table is used as a fast cache for the CAM mapping table.
+Each entry of the RAM mapping table also has a valid bit to indicate whether the entry contains valid physical register number.